t8ema/MLMI-Group-Project/README.md

   Runs a model on the image and mask data to create a segmentation prediction model

 ## visualise_niftii_3d.py:
-  Allows you to visualise the raw data
+  Plots some of the raw data for observation

+## visualise_processed_image.py:
+  Plots some of the processed data for observation